dreuxfl/T-POO-700/README.md

 ### Accessible routes and endpoints by authenticated and unauthenticated users

 The only routes that are accessible by unauthenticated users are the login and register.
-All the other routes are accessible only by authenticated users using `Guardian` and `JWT` tokens.
+All the other routes are accessible only by authenticated users.

 ### JWT tokens (expiration, refresh, denial of service, etc...)